hipihapa/hipihapa/README.md

 ### 👨🏾‍💻 About Me

-- 🚀 I build scalable products with Flutter, React, and Node.js
+- 🚀 I build scalable, user-friendly products with Flutter, React, and Node.js
-- 🛠 Passionate about clean architecture, performance, and great UX
+- 🛠 I care about clean architecture, performance, and smooth UX
-- 💡 I enjoy turning complex ideas into simple, usable tools
+- 💡 Passionate about turning complex problems into simple solutions
-- 🌍 Building for a global audience
+- 🌍 I build for a global audience, focusing on real impact
-- ⚡ Focused on impact, not just code

 ---